 Commercial galleries, however, are permitted to reopen five weeks earlier, from 12 April onwards.
 Mask wearing, advanced booking, and social distancing measures are set to remain in place until at least 21 June.

 It's fair to say that it has been a sobering time for our cultural institutions.
 Revenues have plummeted, staff have been made redundant, and exhibition budgets have been cut.
 Despite financial assistance from the government’s Culture Recovery Fund, it may take several years for them to recover.

 During the lockdown, our cultural curiosity has been met by online tours and virtual lectures.
-So when museums can reopen, we should all support them as much as we can – booking tickets, meeting friends there, and perhaps, spending a little more time in the gift shop than usual.
+So when museums and art galleries in Oxford and across Oxfordshire can reopen, we should all support them as much as we can – booking tickets, meeting friends there, and perhaps, spending a little more time in the gift shop than usual.

 on form exhibition of sculpture in stone is a biennial event that normally takes places in the even years (2018, 2020…) using the grounds and a few of the interiors at Asthall Manor as a backdrop.
 Due to the closure in 2020, they are planning to open the gardens for on form unlocked in May 2021.